CubeSTEP/fprime-nucleo_h723zg-freertos-reference/ARDUINO_DOCUMENTATION.md

 library_locations: ./lib/fprime-featherm4-freertos:./lib/fprime-featherm4-freertos/fprime-arduino:./lib/fprime-featherm4-freertos/fprime-freertos
 default_toolchain: FeatherM4_FreeRTOS
 ```
 - library_locations provides the path to multiple submodules.
 In the root of each of these submodules, there are cmake files.
-It seems that providing the paths to library_locations signals fprime to run cmake files at the root of each of these paths.
+Providing the paths to library_locations signals fprime to run cmake files at the root of each of these paths.
 This should be fact checked to make sure library_locations provides this functionality.
 The cmake files in fprime-featherm4-freertos and fprime-arduino interacts with arduino.
 Further information on these cmake files are mentioned in the appropriate sections
 - default_toolchain targets fprime-nucleo_h723zg-freertos-reference/lib/fprime-featherm4-freertos/cmake/toolchain/FeatherM4_FreeRTOS.cmake as the toolchain file to run which interacts with arduino.
 Further information on these cmake files are mentioned in the appropriate sections

 ### /fprime-nucleo_h723zg-freertos-reference/CMakeLists.txt